kirkebylab/LUMIN/README.md

 Flow threshold: 3.0
 ```

-3. Press `Test settings on random image` -button to sample a random image from the input.
+4. Press `Test settings on random image` -button to sample a random image from the input.
 Once the image appears in the canvas, apply the following post-processing settings and evaluate the outcome of the configured settings:

 ```
-Filtering - Nuclear overlap: 0.7
+Nuclear overlap: 0.7
-Filtering - Nuclear area: 30 - 3442
+Nuclear area: 30 - 3442
-Filtering - Cell area: 350 - 6554
+Cell area: 350 - 6554
-Filtering - Calcium intensity: 350 - 10470
+Fluorescence intensity: 350 - 10470
 ```

 The scale of post-processing settings is determined based on the maximum value of sampled images * 2 (by default).
 To increase the scale, you might need to sample another image.
-With the testing data, you might not be able to reach the values used in the manuscript.
+With the testing data, you might not be able to reach the values indicated above.

-4. The user can play around with the settings and continue sampling random images until satisfied with the results.
-(This process will not save any output.)
+5. The user can play around with the settings and continue sampling random images until satisfied with the results (this process will not save any output).
-5. Press `Run` -button to execute the Segmentation and signal extraction pipeline.
-This will process all files indicated in the `Input file` and create a `Segmentation` folder in the specified `Project directory`
+6. Press `Run` -button to execute the Segmentation and signal extraction pipeline.
+This will process all files indicated in the `Input file` and create a `Segmentation` folder in the specified `Project directory`.
-6. To further process and quantify the extracted signal, open Single-cell data analysis -pipeline (Plugins > LUMIN > Single-cell data analysis) and apply the following settings through GUI input fields:
+7. To further process and quantify the extracted signal, open Single-cell data analysis -pipeline (Plugins > LUMIN > Single-cell data analysis) and apply the following settings through GUI input fields:

 ```
 Project directory: {Select same project directory ({local_path}/Evoked_project) than in Segmentation and signal extraction -pipeline}